philippabele/hexagonale-architecture/tutorial/lab4/lab4.md

 * vehicle motion data will be queried from database, and
 * vehicle master data will be queried from a external API

-Implement the orchestration of different outgoing use case like described in following sequence diagram:

-ADD DIAGRAM

 ### Verify your Implementation